SaurabhKumar-97/SaurabhKumar-97/README.md

 - 📫 How to reach me **Saurabhkumar09835@gmail.com**

 - 📄 Know about my experiences
-- In Sandhar Technologies Ltd. working as Data Analyst/Quality Analyst (18/11 to 26/2/2024 )
+- In Sandhar Technologies Ltd. working as Quality Analyst/ MIS analyst (18/11 to 26/2/2024 )
 - In Rotzler Services India Pvt.
-Ltd. working as Quality Analyst/MIS Analyst (03/2024 to Present )
+Ltd. working as Data Analyst (03/2024 to Present )

 - ⚡ Fun fact **I think i can make any complex topic into easiest way, so that peoples enjoy learning as a fun.**